Emirate of Trarza

 The Emirate of Trarza (arabic: إمارة ترارزة) was a pre-colonial state in what is today southwest Mauritania.
 It has survived as a traditional confederation of semi-nomadic people to the present day.
 Its name is shared with the modern Region of Trarza.
-The population, a mixture of Berber tribes, had been there for a long time before being conquered in the 11th century by Hassaniya Arabic speakers from the north.
+The population are Arab tribes.

 Europeans later called these people Moors/Maures, and thus have titled this group "the Trarza Moors".

 Early history

-Trarza, founded in the midst of the final wars between the local Berber Bedouins and the Arab colonizers of the Maghreb, was organized as a semi-nomadic state led by a Muslim Prince, or Emir.
+Emirate of Trarza, founded in the midst of the final wars between the local nomadic Berbers and the Arab Hassanis tribes, was organized as a semi-nomadic state led by a Muslim Prince, or Emir.
 Trarza was one of three powerful emirates that controlled the northwest bank of the Senegal River from the 17th to the 19th centuries CE; the others were the emirates of Brakna, and the Tagant.
+Originally, Trarza are a clan of the Bani Hassan tribes who came in actual Mauritania during the 15th-16th centuries.